TulaUnogi/bat-choice-clothing/README.md

 > Code

+- [Boutique Ado walktrough](https://github.com/Code-Institute-Solutions/boutique_ado_v1/tree/250e2c2b8e43cccb56b4721cd8a8bd4de6686546) from [Code Institute](https://learn.codeinstitute.net/) for the walktrough lessons on how to build an e-commerce web app
+- [Lesson about using EmailJS](https://github.com/Code-Institute-Solutions/InteractiveFrontendDevelopment-Resume/tree/master/03-SendingEmailsUsingEmailJS/06-sending_emails) for other than Django approach to handling emails
 - [Devin B. on Stack Overflow](https://stackoverflow.com/a/52417275/23072594) for admin 404 image error fix
 - [crimsonpython24 on Stack Overflow](https://stackoverflow.com/a/63047180/23072594) for an idea on how to do a product count